mostly-coherent/mostly-coherent/README.md

 **[LifeSynced](https://github.com/mostly-coherent/LifeSynced)** — Unified calendar with a privacy-first design.
 The "[Personal Event]" placeholder with password reveal made it safe to demo to any audience.
 *Next up: An AI agent that proactively reminds and helps plan the important life events.*

+**[Inspiration](https://github.com/mostly-coherent/Inspiration)** — Turn your Cursor AI conversations into actionable ideas and shareable insights.
+What surprised me: the patterns that emerge when you look across months of coding sessions—recurring problems worth solving, learnings worth sharing.
+The hard part: extracting signal from noise when conversations span multiple workspaces and topics.
+*Next up: Vector search for massive chat histories—making your entire Cursor history instantly searchable as a second brain.*

 ---